 Frame prices – the hierarchy of frame prices usually goes like this: low-end steel, low-end aluminum, low-end carbon, high-end aluminum, high-end steel and high-end carbon.

 Hardtail – a bike that has front suspension but does not have rear suspension.
+Most mountain bikes fall into this category.
+Below is an example.

 Head tube – the tube that contains the headset (steering bearings).
 The top and down tubes attach to this tube.